Skip to content

 All of the fruits currently appear in the same location no the screen.
 Why do you think this is?
 Try changing your code so that different fruits appear in different locations.

-Getting additional lives
+Step 19: Getting additional lives

 An additional life should be awarded for each 10,000 points the player scores.